113ll3/Ibmclouddocscli/idt/setting_up_idt.md

 ## Learn More
 {: #learn}

-Now that you have your {{site.data.keyword.dev_cli_short}} CLI installed, you can learn how to be effective with this powerful tool.:
+Now that you have your {{site.data.keyword.dev_cli_short}} CLI installed, you can learn how to be effective with this powerful tool:
 - [Getting Started with IDT CLI](index.html)
 - [IDT (ibmcloud dev) commands](commands.html)
 - [Developer Tools for VS Code](vscode.html)
 - [Developer Tools for Jetbrains IDEs](jetbrains.html)

-Check out the [tutorials](/docs/apps/tutorials/tutorial_bff.html) that show how to create cloud native apps using {{site.data.keyword.dev_cli_short}} CLI.
+Check out the [tutorials](/docs/apps/tutorials/tutorial_bff.html) that show how to create cloud native apps that use the  {{site.data.keyword.dev_cli_short}} CLI.

 ## Further reading
 {: #learn-more}